jennayuann/6104-team-project/team-contract.md

 Looking at the grade breakdown for this project, I believe earning a high grade in the A/B range is very attainable since the breakdown emphasizes incremental progress.
 Therefore, I am aiming for an A to B range for this project.
 As for time commitment, it will likely vary week to week depending on the tasks I’m responsible for, but based on Project 1, I’m estimating around 12–14 hours per week.

+### Ivy

+Every week, I'll expect myself to spend around 10-12 hours on the project, but this may also depend on what I'm working.
+I will expect myself to complete tasks assigned to me that week and meet deadlines.
+I will be aiming for a grade that is at least a B, hopefully an A.

 ## 2. Personal goals for each team member (building a great app? learning a particular skill?);

 ### Jing: